geonetwork/core-doc-sources/eng/users/source/managing_metadata/formatter/index.rst

 When a format in the formatter list is selected the following options become enabled:

- * Delete - Delete the format bundler from Geonetwork
+ * Delete - Delete the format bundler from GeoNetwork
  * Download - Download the bundle.
 This allows the administrator to download the bundle and edit the contents then upload at a later date
  * Edit - This provides some online edit capabilities of the bundle.
 At the moment it allows editing of *existing* text files.
 Adding new files etc... maybe added in the future but is not possible at the moment.
 When edit is clicked a dialog with a list of all editable files are displayed in a tree and double clicking on a file will open a new window/tab with a text area containing the contents of the file.
 The webpage has buttons for saving the file or viewing a metadata with the style.
 The view options do *NOT* save the document before execution, that must be done before pressing the view buttons.